awsdocs/amazon-redshift-developer-guide/doc_source/load-from-emr-steps-create-cluster.md

 **Important**
 If any of the data files are changed or deleted before the COPY completes, you might have unexpected results, or the COPY operation might fail\.

-1. Note the cluster ID and the master public DNS \(the endpoint for the Amazon EC2 instance that hosts the cluster\)\.
+1. Note the cluster ID and the main public DNS \(the endpoint for the Amazon EC2 instance that hosts the cluster\)\.
 You will use that information in later steps\.